sanity-io/tutorial-speech-synthesis-editor-studio/README.md

 This is the code used in the [Speech Synthesis Editor tutorial published in Smashing Magazine](https://smashingmagazine.com/2019/03/how-to-make-a-speech-synthesis-editor/).

+This is only a demo, and the code is kept as minimal and simple as possible.
+This repo is not maintained.

 ## Getting started

 1. Clone this repository